digiovannia/predprey/README.md

 baseline_predator:  baseline fraction for predator MPM

+predation_prop:  factor by which functional response is scaled before predator fecundity is multiplied by it; i.e. this parameter controls the strength of the effect of the kill rate of predators on their fecundity

 noise_sd:  standard deviation of a mean-zero normal random variable added to the age 0 survival probability of the prey at each time step; if 0, there is no noise

 ## Guide